 After loading up your plate at mealtime, immediately pack away the leftovers.
 If you are really hungry, you can always unpack your leftovers later.
 But this simple habit will remove the likelihood of “eating out of convenience.”
 By packing the food away, you’ll increase the chances of stopping after a single-serving meal.

-If you cook large amounts of food, separate the leftovers into single serving packages.
-This makes it easy to grab a perfectly portioned size lunch for work or school.
+If you cook large amounts of food, separate the leftovers into single-serving packages.
+This makes it easy to grab a sensible food portion sized lunch for work or school.

 Final Thoughts on Portion Control

-Generally speaking, most “diets” don't work in the long-term.
-What does work is following a plan that incorporates sensible eating, minimizing bad foods and controlling your portions, and adding in a simple workout routine.
+Most “diets” don't work in the long-term.
+What does work is following a plan that incorporates sensible eating, minimizing “junk food” adding healthy foods like vegetables, food portion control, and adding in a simple workout routine?
 Make it a point to incorporate these 11 strategies over the next 30 days and you’ll be on the road to forming the portion control habit.

 Now it’s on to you.

 Do you have any portion control tips you’d like to share?
-How have you fared with monitoring your eating habits in the past?
+How have you fared with monitoring your healthy eating habits in the past?
 What has worked (or not worked) for you?
+Let us know.